Jasika Blazer Pattern - Print Pattern

 Jasika is also available as a PDF download.

-Model notes: Our model is 5'-6" and a size 10.
+Model notes: Our model Metu is 5'-6" and a size 10.
 She is wearing both a size 10 (black velvet) and a size 12 (grey check) for a slightly slouchier fit.
+Aisha is 5'-7" and a size 20; her jacket has been made using the D cup pattern pieces available as a free pattern expansion in our sewing resource library.

 For the jacket body: medium to heavyweight suitings or lightweight coatings with surface texture such as wool melton, wool flannel, crepe and tweed.
 Velvet, medium-heavy weight cotton, seersucker and linen may also be used.
 Please note: tightly woven, smooth surfaced suitings like wool gabardine are not recommended since they can be difficult to fuse using an iron.